What is a Reformed Baptist Church?

 5. We believe in the Moral Law of God.

 The Moral Law of God is based in God’s character and is therefore always true and applicable.
-In the context of God’s covenants there is additional Positive Law for each covenant that likewise must be obeyed.
+In the context of God’s covenants there is additional Positive Law for each covenant that likewise must be obeyed at the time that each covenant is in place.
 The positive law for Adam in the Covenant of Works was to not eat of the fruit of a certain tree and to work and keep the garden.
 In the Abrahamic Covenant the positive law of circumcision was implemented.
 In the Mosaic covenant there were extensive ceremonial and civil positive laws added.
 In the Davidic Covenant there were positive laws for the kings and his subjects to adhere to.
 However, all those positive laws are abrogated in the New Covenant in which we are given new positive laws such as baptism, the Lord’s Supper, evangelism, etc. Nevertheless, from the beginning of creation into eternity the Moral Law of God has been in place.
 It is known to all men by virtue of being made in the image and likeness of God (though men do indeed seek to suppress it).
 It is summarized in the Ten Commandments which are therefore still applicable for believers today.
 And it was further summarized by Jesus when He said the greatest commandments was to love the Lord your God with all your heart, soul, mind, and strength.
 And the 2nd greatest commandment is the love your neighbor as yourself.
 All the law and the prophets hang on these two commands.

 Additionally, being Baptist means…

 1. We practice credobaptism (the baptism of professing believers alone).